 Successful organizations have a positive outlook when it comes to improvement.
 They value continual improvement, which enables them to adapt to new market situations.

-It is necessary for leaders to incorporate allowances for the improvement of innovative processes, products, and services.
+Leaders must incorporate allowances for the improvement of innovative processes, products, and services.
 For instance, companies use technologies for their processes.
 Employees at all levels must receive the appropriate training on how to use new methods and tools to prevent complications when technologies evolve or become obsolete.

 6. Use Evidence When Making Decisions.